Corey Feldman: Corey's Angels

 In 2015, Feldman and his then-girlfriend, Courtney Anne Mitchell, appeared in an episode of the fourth season of the reality television series Celebrity Wife Swap.
 His girlfriend swapped with actor/comedian Tommy Davidson's fiancée, Amanda.
 Feldman sees himself as a Hugh Hefner-like manager over the group of women known as "Corey's Angels".
 Feldman states that he had helped women get careers in life but through his company, Corey's Angels, he can have control over them and financially benefit.
-In the episode Feldman tells these women what to wear, eat, and do whatever he tells them to.
-Some viewers found the episode disturbing and creepy.
+In the episode, Feldman tells these women what to wear, eat, and to do whatever he tells them.
 Corey's Angels is a musical group Feldman created.

 In September 2016, he made an appearance on the Today program to support his album Angelic 2 the Core, which sparked backlash for its unusual nature.
 Following the Today show appearance Feldman had an interview with The Hollywood Reporter where he discussed the creation of Corey's Angels.
 He said he met women at the Playboy Mansion who had dreams of acting and singing and stated, "I like helping them...to help girls who were kind of lost and needed help to find their way".

-He described the situation as a "360 management, development and production entity."
-He added that they sought out girls who were 18 who he thought were "virtuous, and honest and loyal".
-Feldman was asked about a contract shown in the Celebrity Wife Swap episode and he stated while it was not entirely real, "there are certain rules that we have.
+He described the situation as a "360 management, development and production entity".
+He added that they sought out girls who were 18 and who he thought were "virtuous, and honest and loyal".
+Feldman was asked about a contract shown in the Celebrity Wife Swap episode, and he stated, while it was not entirely real, "there are certain rules that we have.
 That's what they based that contract on."
 Feldman stated the point of the organization is to see "if we could get in and mold them while they're still young and impressionable, while they're moldable, so to speak, we can help them make the right choices."
-Feldman denied any allegations the company was degrading to women.
+Feldman denied any allegations that the company was degrading to women.

+In October 2017, Feldman and his Corey's Angels bandmates were pulled over and arrested in Louisiana.
+Mitchell was in possession of Xanax.
+Feldman and his security guards received misdemeanor charges and were immediately released after paying fines.
+The other Corey's Angels bandmates, including Mitchell, were booked into jail and had to post bond.
+All of Feldman's Corey Angel's bandmates were released after posting bond overnight.